-We cordially invite you to the 2017 Annual Meeting of Shareholders, or the 2017 Annual Meeting, of Omeros Corporation, a Washington corporation, to be held on Friday June 16, 2017, at 10:00 a.m. local time at the World Trade Center Seattle, 2200 Alaskan Way, Suite 410, Seattle, Washington 98121, for the following purposes:
+We cordially invite you to the 2019 Annual Meeting of Shareholders, or the 2019 Annual Meeting, of Omeros Corporation, a Washington corporation, to be held on Friday, June 7, 2019, at 10:00 a.m. local time, at the World Trade Center Seattle, 2200 Alaskan Way, Suite 410, Seattle, Washington 98121, for the following purposes:

-- (1) to elect the two Class II director nominees named in this proxy statement to the board of directors, each to serve until the 2020 Annual Meeting of Shareholders; - (2) to approve an advisory resolution on executive compensation; - (3) to conduct an advisory vote on the frequency of future advisory votes on executive compensation; - (4) to approve the Omeros Corporation 2017 Omnibus Incentive Compensation Plan; - (5) to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; and - (6) to transact such other business as may properly come before the 2017 Annual Meeting or any adjournment or postponement thereof.
+- (1) to elect the three Class I director nominees named in this proxy statement to the board of directors, each to serve until the 2022 Annual Meeting of Shareholders, and to elect the one Class III director nominee named in this proxy statement to the board of directors to serve until the 2021 Annual Meeting of Shareholders; - (2) to approve an amendment and restatement of the Omeros Corporation 2017 Omnibus Incentive Compensation Plan; - (3) to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - (4) to transact such other business as may properly come before the 2019 Annual Meeting or any adjournment or postponement thereof.